affanicaffan/region-dalarna-pdf-downloader/README.md

 ---

-*This tool helps curious visitors like journalists and Region Dalarna staff to efficiently download multiple PDF documents from the Netpublicator system.*# region-dalarna-pdf-downloader
+*This tool helps curious visitors like journalists and Region Dalarna staff to efficiently download multiple PDF documents from the Netpublicator system.*
-Generate JavaScript code to download Region Dalarna PDFs